 - Free hosting for a pure hobby / no-commercial-intent project?
 Sure.

 - Free hosting for anything more serious?
 Nah.
-I’d rather pay even that $1 / month with Namecheap.
+I’d rather pay even that $2.75 / month with Bluehost.

 What do you think?
 Have you experimented with any of the free WordPress hosting platforms mentioned here?
 What are your experiences with them?
 Or maybe there are some other players worth mentioning?